ComposableFi/whitepaper/whitepaper.md

 * Transfer NFTs (ERC-721) between networks by using Ethereum research wrapper proposal [@WhyPropertiesb].
 * More secure and controlled vaults.
 Instead of a single *MosaicVault*, everything is isolated in different and dedicated *MosaicHoldings* smart contracts.
 * Real time liquidity balancing.
 See Sec.[(6.5)](#65-liquidity-rebalancing-system) for more details.
 * More efficient management of unused funds.
-Single or combined assets are used to yield farm, resulting in better and more competitive APY for Mosaic's liquidity providers.
+Single or combined assets are used to yremoveield farm, resulting in better and more competitive APY for Mosaic's liquidity providers.

 ### 6.3 Phase III
 Phase I was about proving a concept and demonstrating that a less fragmented DeFi space was possible.
 Phase II was about enhancing and increasing the features of Mosaic as well as adding new liquidity models.
 Phase III is focused on increasing the decentralization of our solution.